bartvanhoey/AbpReplaceBasicTheme/README.md

 * Run `dotnet build` in the **Blazor** project to see if the project builds successfully!

-## Replace Default Bootstrap theme with Custom Bootstrap theme
+## Replace Basic Bootstrap theme with Custom Bootstrap theme

 * Find yourself a a free Bootstrap theme on the internet.
 In this example I use the  [SuperHero Bootstrap Theme](https://bootswatch.com/superhero/) I found on [bootswatch.com](https://bootswatch.com/).